Skip to main content

 Highlights

-Wind employment in Texas makes up 20.8 percent of total U.S. wind-generation jobs, making it the leader in U.S. wind industry employment.
-That figure is especially impressive when compared with the next-highest state, Illinois, which contains 7.4 percent of national wind employment.
+There are over 26,000 jobs in Texas that are connected with wind energy, making Texas the top state for employment in the U.S. wind industry.
+The state's share of the national total is 20.8 percent, more than double the share of the next-highest state, Illinois, which has 7.4 percent of national wind employment.
 Following Illinois are Colorado (6.2 percent) and California (6.0 percent).
-The number of wind jobs in the Eleventh District now stands at 26,135 in Texas, 1,109 in New Mexico and 445 in Louisiana.
+The number of jobs associated with wind energy in the Eleventh District now stands at 26,135 in Texas, 1,109 in New Mexico and 445 in Louisiana.

 Employment